 Why Essential Oils and Menopause Are a Good Fit

 One popular option is essential oils that contain all-natural, plant-derived compounds that have a variety of actions in the body.
 These plant compounds tend to be significantly anti-inflammatory, antimicrobial, and strong antioxidants.

-While there are many oils to choose from, the best essential oils for menopause offer hormonal support, assist with brain fog, hot flashes, and insomnia, and a whole host of other menopausal symptoms.
+While there are many oils to choose from, the best essential oils for menopause offer hormonal support, and assist with brain fog, hot flashes, insomnia, and a whole host of other menopausal symptoms.